No AI in email: Artificial Intelligence will not fix the email problem. Here is why.

 How AI changes how we write emails

-What Smart Compose by Gmail and Suggested Replies by Outlook have actually done is that they have changed the way we write emails: Instead of going straight to the point, we write emails bloated with courtesy phrases and other unnecessary sentences, taking away time from the writer as well as the reader.
+What Smart Compose by Gmail and Suggested Replies by Outlook have actually done is that they have changed the way we write emails: Instead of going straight to the point, we start emails bloated with courtesy phrases and other unnecessary sentences, taking away time from the writer as well as the reader.
+And the same is true for email endings.

 Future AI functionalities will most likely go into the same direction.
 It could even end in a never-ending cycle of politeness: